OmolaraIdowu/Notes-App/README.md

 # Notes-App
 This is a simple note-taking app built using Kotlin, ViewModel, Room Database, and RecyclerView.
-This app allows users to craete, edit, and delete notes.
+This app allows users to create, edit, and delete notes.

 # SDK Requirement
 • Minimum SDK Requirement - Android API 26 (Oreo)